zulip/zulip/docs/prod-requirements.md

 #### Hardware Specifications

 * CPU and Memory: For installations with 100+ users you'll need a minimum of **2 CPUs** and **4GB RAM**.
-For installations with fewer users, 1 CPU and 2GB RAM might be sufficient.
-We strong recommend against installing with less than 2GB of RAM, as you will likely experience out of memory issues.
+For installations with fewer users, 1 CPU and 2GB RAM is sufficient.
+We strong recommend against installing with less than 2GB of RAM, as you will likely experience out of memory issues installing dependencies.
+We recommend against using highly CPU-limited servers like the AWS `t2` style instances for organizations with a hundreds of users (active or no).

 * Disk space: You'll need at least 10GB of free disk space.
 If you intend to store uploaded files locally rather than on S3 you will likely need more.